-There are certain sections of motorway which only have two lanes and a hard shoulder situated only one onside side.
+There are certain sections of motorway that only have two lanes and a hard shoulder situated only one onside side.
 Additionally, it’s worth mentioning that Serbia roads are generally quite good.

 Be aware that local drivers may use the central lane to overtake, and that may force you onto the hard shoulder.